-A year ago, the world hadn't even heard of COVID-19, much less SARS-CoV-2 (the novel coronavirus that causes the illness).
-When you consider that vaccine development typically stretches over years, not months, it's remarkable we're even talking about lining up for shots.
+Not too long ago, the world hadn't even heard of COVID-19, much less SARS-CoV-2 (the novel coronavirus that causes the illness).
+Now, in the United States, there are three vaccines readily available for COVID-19.

 Get tips on how to stay healthy, safe and sane during the novel coronavirus pandemic.

 Vaccine development is a painstaking process, and it doesn't always pay off.